AustinGil/presentations/make-div.md

 layout: statement
 ---

-# That was a lot!
+# It's a lot!
-## But there's only one thing you really need to remember...
+## But you really only need to remember ONE thing...

 ---
 layout: statement